A nonlocal Aw-Rascle-Zhang system with linear pressure term: The scalar balance law

-Substituting \eqref{eq:sum_conserv} in \eqref{eq:An_Mn}, we get (\ref{eq: A_N(M_N)}).
-Concerning the Rankine-Hugoniot condition in \textit{(c)} and the Oleinik entropy condition in \textit{(d)}, we proceed as in the following.
-By construction, we can see that the function $M_N(\cdot,t)$ is piecewise constant with discontinuities only along the curves $C_i=\{(x_i(t),t)\,:\,t\geq0\}$.
+Substituting \eqref{eq:sum_conserv} in \eqref{eq:An_Mn}, we obtain (\ref{eq: A_N(M_N)}). \item[\textbf{(c)}] We can see by construction that the function $M_N(\cdot,t)$ is piecewise constant with discontinuities only along the curves $C_i=\{(x_i(t),t)\,:\,t\geq0\}$.
 Furthermore, we observe that $M_N(x,t)$ takes values in the set $\{0,\theta_1,\ldots,\theta_{N-1},1\},$ therefore $A_N(M_N (x,t))$ is well defined outside the curves $C_i$.
 Thus, we need to verify the conditions along these discontinuities with shock speed $\sigma_i(t)=v_i(t)$.
 Let us fix a time $t$ and a point $(x_i(t),t)$ on the curve $C_i$.
 By definition of $M_N$ in \eqref{def: M_N solution}, we obtain

-Then,
+then,

 Performing the same computations for $A_N$, we get